formkiq/formkiq-client-sdk-python/docs/MappingsApi.md

 Get Mapping

-Get a mapping; ONLY available with FormKiQ Enterprise
+Get a mapping; available as an Add-On Module

 ### Example